 Current other receivables include derivatives and hedging instruments from the finance and energy area as well as temporary investments in the form of money market transactions.
 The latter are classified as loans and receivables.
-The other assets included in other current receivables are recognised at amortised cost.
-In addition, other current receivables include emission rights (see: Emission rights).
+The other assets included in current other receivables are recognised at amortised cost.
+In addition, current other receivables include emission rights (see: Emission rights).